-We conclude from the previous analysis that (a) only RAD brings an improvement to the simulation of precipitation, (b) GPS

-450 and HR excessively reduce the simulated precipitation, which could be related to model errors in COSMO, (c) GPS brings added value in simulating the timing of the event and (d) there is overall little dependency on model resolution
+We conclude from the previous analysis that (a) only RAD brings an improvement to the simulation of precipitation; (b) GPS and HR excessively reduce the simulated precipitation, which could be related to model errors in COSMO; (c) GPS brings added value in simulating the timing of the event; and (d) there is overall little dependency on model resolution

-4.2 Atmospheric Moisture
+4.2 Atmospheric moisture

-Large moisture amounts were advected with the southwesterly to southeasterly flow up the Rhone valley during 23 September 2012.
-Figure 7 shows the evolution of spatially averaged hourly IWV from the 500m COSMO simulations and GPS.
-For the 455 following assessment we applied a correction to IWV for height differences between the model surface and the station altitude following Bock and Parracho (2019).
-The correction is based on an empirical linear relationship between IWV biases and height differences (dh) following the equation $dIWV/IWV = -4 \cdot 10^{-4} \cdot dh$.
+Large moisture amounts were advected with the southwesterly to south-easterly flow up the Rhône valley during 23 September 2012.
+Figure 7 shows the evolution of spatially averaged hourly IWV from the 500 m COSMO simulations and GPS.
+For the following assessment we applied a correction to IWV for height differences between the model surface and the station altitude following Bock and Parracho (2019).
+The correction is based on an empirical linear relationship between IWV biases and height differences (dh) following the equation dIWV/IWV = $-4 \times 10^{-4} \cdot dh$ .
 Grid points with surface height differences larger than 500 m are dismissed.
 The average impact of these corrections does not exceed 1 % of IWV.
-The results for 2.8 km and 7 km can be found in the SM.
-The highest GPS-IWV amount (27 mm; black line in Fig. 7, underneath the coloured lines) 460 persists for 12 hours over the study region starting on 24 September at midnight.
-CTRL-500 (blue line in Fig.7) reproduces the IWV temporal evolution fairly well until 10:00 UTC on 23 September, when a period of considerable overestimation (+ 2 mm) begins, lasting until 05:00 UTC, well after convective precipitation had started.
+The results for 2.8 and 7 km can be found in the Supplement.
+The highest GPS-IWV amount (27 mm; black line in Fig. 7, underneath the coloured lines) persists for 12 h over the study region starting on 24 September at midnight.
+CTRL-500 (blue line in Fig. 7) reproduces the IWV temporal evolution fairly well until 10:00 UTC on 23 September, when a period of considerable overestimation (+2 mm) begins, lasting until 05:00 UTC, well after convective precipitation had started.
 After 10:00 UTC, CTRL-500 matches better with the GPS-IWV observations.
-An overestimation of IWV by COSMO had already been assessed by previous studies (Caldas-Alvarez and Khodayar, 2020) and was also shown for the non-hydrostatic model AROME in Bastin et al. (2019).
-465 Nudging GPS (red line in Fig. 7) reduces the IWV overestimation until 06:00 UTC on 24 September.
-This observation type brings the best agreement with observations throughout the complete event.
-This is as expected, provided that the GPS-IWV observations are not independent from the assimilated GPS-ZTDs.
-Nudging RAD (yellow) also corrects the IWV overestimation until 05:00 UTC 24 September.
-However, an abrupt IWV increase takes place after 05:00 UTC 24 September, with differences up to 2 mm against observations lasting for about 5 hours.
-Nudging HR (green) corrects the IWV 470 overestimation until the beginning of the event (21:00 UTC 23 September), however drying excessively the investigation area until 24 September 18:00 UTC.
-Nudging all observation types together (GPS-RAD-HR; purple) corrects the IWV overestimation until 21:00 UTC on 23 September 2012 (purple line in Figs. 7).
+An overestimation of IWV by COSMO has already been assessed by previous studies (Caldas-Alvarez and Khodayar, 2020) and was also shown for the non-hydrostatic model AROME in Bastin et al. (2019).
+Nudging GPS (red line in Fig. 7) reduces the IWV overestimation until 06:00 UTC on 24 September.